learn-co-curriculum/cs-traversing-trees-readme/README.md

 A stack is a data structure that is similar to a list: it is a collection that maintains the order of the elements.
 The primary difference between a stack and a list is that the stack provides fewer methods.
 In the usual convention, it provides:

-* `push`: which adds an element to the stack.
+* `push`: which adds an element to the top of the stack.
-* `pop`: which removes the element most recently added.
+* `pop`: which removes the top-most element from the stack.
-* `peek`: which returns the most recent element without modifying the stack.
+* `peek`: which returns the top-most element without modifying the stack.
 * `isEmpty`: which indicates whether the stack is empty.

-Because `pop` always returns the most recently-added element, a stack is also called a "LIFO", which stands for "last in, first out".
+Because `pop` always returns the top-most element, a stack is also called a "LIFO", which stands for "last in, first out".
 An alternative to a stack is a "queue", which returns elements in the same order they are added; that is, "first in, first out", or FIFO.

 It might not be obvious why stacks and queues are useful: they don't provide any capabilities that aren't provided by lists; in fact, they provide fewer capabilities.
 So why not use lists for everything?
 There are two reasons: